KamilMr/tech-blog/src/posts/understanding-v8-compilation-pipeline.md

 V8 creates internal structures to track object shapes.
 When you add or delete properties dynamically, V8 has to create new hidden classes and transition between them.
 This isn't free - it costs performance, especially on hot paths.
 On those paths it is important to keep objects shapes consistent.

 **The Compilation Pipeline**
-It starts with Ignition, which walks the AST and converts it to bytecode.
+It starts with Ignition, which walks the AST and converts it to [[bytecode]].
 As code executes, V8 collects data about types and usage patterns.
 Then the optimization kicks in:

 - **Sparkplug** - compiles to machine code without optimizations, fast compilation for warm code
 - **Maglev** - uses SSA for better optimization with the motto "good enough code, fast enough"